fps/teqqer/README.md

 # Getting Help

-The help menu is reachable in the app by pressing meta-h h (in the default configuration).
-On linux this amounts to pressing alt-h and then h again.
+The help menu is reachable in the app by pressing <code>meta-h h</code> (in the default configuration).
+On linux this amounts to pressing <code>alt-h</code> and then <code>h</code> again.
 This should display a help text with some general documentation and a list of the keybindings.
+Also check out the menu at the bottom of the screen.
+It should display the keys to reach the different menus (including the help menu).

 # Installation